 Many states have a USDA-sponsored mediation program.
 These programs are funded, in part, by USDA and were established primarily to mediate cases originating from the Farm Service Agency (FSA).
-If program participants are unsure if a USDA mediation program exists in their state, they should contact their Leadership Designee.
-In states with a USDA-sponsored mediation program, program participants who are provided appeal rights generally will be referred to the USDA-sponsored mediation program.
-ADR is not applicable in these states.
+If a program participant is unsure if a USDA-sponsored mediation program exists in their state, they should contact their Leadership Designee.
+In states with a USDA-sponsored mediation program, program participants who are provided appeal rights will generally be referred to the USDA-sponsored mediation program.
+ADR is not applicable in these States.
 Attachment 1-E may be sent to the program participant to acknowledge their request, and Attachment 1-F may be used to refer the case to the USDA-sponsored mediation program.
-In states where alternative mediation sources are readily available at a lower cost than the USDA-sponsored mediation program, the state will follow the guidance for states without a USDA-sponsored mediation program, and include the USDA sponsored mediation program on the list of acceptable providers.
+In states where alternative mediation sources are readily available at a lower cost than the USDA-sponsored mediation program, the State will follow the guidance for states without a USDA-sponsored mediation program and include the USDA-sponsored mediation program on the list of acceptable providers.